ondrej-kvasnovsky/algorithms/data-structures/map/valid-sudoku.md

 }
 ```

-Other solution is to use hash map and check what element we have seen for each case \(row, column and square\).
+Other solution \(the better one\) is to use hash map and check what element we have seen for each case \(row, column and square\).
 We would like to generate unique string for each item on the row, in the column and in the square.

 ```
 5 in row 0